CDAT/uvbot/projects/adding_a_project.md

 ```

 Multiple CMake options can be passed in this dictionary with a tuple for their
 value and the correct feature description dictionary will be created.
+This
+function also takes keyword arguments `extra_with` and `extra_without` for
+properties that should only be set in one state of the feature.

 Similar to the common options above, there are common features that projects
 may share in `projects/common/features.py`.
 These are things like using the
 clang or icc compilers or overriding the `supports_parallel_testing` value for
 the project.
+Features that are enabled for a build are appended to the build
+name unless their names start with `_`.

 ## Project Build Schedulers